As other funds bail on commodities, CalSTRS pursues test drive

-SAN FRANCISCO (Reuters) - CalSTRS, the $191 billion California teachers pension fund, is pressing ahead with plans to test the waters of global commodity markets, an asset class that has fallen out of favor for many investors because of slumping prices.
+SAN FRANCISCO, Sept 4 (Reuters) - CalSTRS, the $191 billion California teachers pension fund, is pressing ahead with plans to test the waters of global commodity markets, an asset class that has fallen out of favor for many investors because of slumping prices.

 Almost a year after its chosen commodity investment manager shut down, CalSTRS, one of the country’s largest public pension funds, is now looking at another firm to manage some of a $150 million allocation it earmarked in 2013, a spokesman said.